Job Title: Care Coordinator (part-time)

 Job Title: Caregiver

 The Caregiver serves a supportive role, acting as an advocate for the resident/family/caregiver.
-The position of Caregiver provides personal care, delivery of medication in accordance with the hospice plan of care, along with emotional care for the resident.
+The position of Caregiver provides personal care, delivery of medication in accordance with the hospice plan of care, along with emotional and spiritual care for the resident and their circle.
 This is done while following all organizational and program policies and procedures and maintaining the values of Catholic Social Teachings.

 No licensing or certification necessary.
 On the job training provided.